 This may seem overwhelming, but there are plenty of online resources available to teach the investor the basics of property management.
 By personally managing your rental property, it’s possible to save the money that would have been paid to a property manager, but the trade-off is ultimately time and convenience – if that tenant phones at 3 AM due to a burst pipe or another issue, then you will be the one they awake.

-Luckily, there is also a variety of online options available to help investors personally manage properties, such as Buildium SimplifyEm, PropertyWare, Knox Financial and others.
+Luckily, there is also a variety of property management software that can help you manage multiple properties, such as Buildium SimplifyEm, PropertyWare, Knox Financial and others.
 Modern property managers are increasingly utilizing new technological tools to change the way they work with real estate, and these tools are also available to individual investors.

 Selecting a Property Manager